balazs129/hiertags-dev/README.md

     python manage.py collectstatic
 ```
 Type 'yes' to copy the files.
-Now, we need to set the whole project dir owner to apache or we can not use the admin site(apache will not
+Now, we need to set the whole project dir owner to Apache or we can not use the admin site(apache will not
 be able to read/write the database):
 ```bash
     cd ..